carbonblack/cb-defense-splunk-app/DA-ESS-CbDefense/README.md

 # Overview
 Welcome to the Cb Defense App for Splunk.

-This app gives Slunk administrators the ability to leverage the market's leading NGAV solution.
+The Cb Defense App for Splunk integrates Cb Defense with the Splunk Enterprise!

+The V1.0.0 Release includes pre-built visualizations from Cb's Internal Threat researchers: to view the status of Cb Defense environments, search through threat and policy notifications, view and manipulate device status, etc.

 Features:
+- CbD Overview
-- Environment Overview
+    - Comprehensive Overview of your Cb defense data in Splunk
+    - view total detections, policy actions, rare applications
+    - triage threats
 - Threat Search
+    - goeip map of threats based on severity
+    - additional table of threat information
+    - searchable (SPL) to isolate events of interest
 - Policy Action Search
+    - geoip map of Policy Actions by reputation
+    - tabular display of policy activities
+    - searchable (SPL) to isolate events of interest
-- Login Map
+- Login Map (Splunk)
+    - geoip map and table of Logins to Splunk instances
+    - failures and success
 - Device Search
+    - uses devices rest API to retrieve device status information
+    - geoip map of devices by external IP's + table of the same
+    - enter a device query (As per CbD device guide) to filter results

 Adaptive Response framework and Splunk Threat Intelligence Framework integration - can create Notable Events from CbD Data.

 Currently supported (V1.0.0) AR actions:
 - Change Cb Defense Sensor Policy
-    - Lets the Splunk operator change the assinged security policy of one or more CbD devices based from Ip Address, hostname, deviceId etc
+    - Lets the Splunk operator change the assigned security policy of one or more Cb Defense devices based from Ip Address, hostname, deviceId etc

-#Installation:
+#Requirements:
+(hard) - CbD notification Data in Splunk
+(soft) - CbD Add-On for Splunk.

+Advanced/Power users can feel free to ingest their CbD data into Splunk by some other means, but the Cb Defense App for splunk expects data to be provided by the CbD Add-on for Splunk.

-Download the app from SplunkBase, or build from the source available on github.
+Download the app from Splunkbase, or build from the source available on github.

 # Setup & Configuration